MaMMoS-project/MagneticMaterialsOntology/doc/mammos.md

 Whereas the intrinsic magnetic properties are a property of a magnetic material, the *extrinsic magnetic properties* depend on the microstructure and shape of the magnet.
 They are a property of the magnet.
 An important subset of the extrinsic magnetic properties are the *magnetic hysteresis properties*.

 %BRANCHFIG BulkMagnet addnodes=1 parents=1 rankdir='LR' relations=all edgelabels=1 caption='A bulk magnet and its properties.'
-%BRANCHFIG ExtrinsicMagneticProperties addnodes=1 parents=1 rankdir='LR' relations=hasProperty edgelabels=1 caption='The exterinsic magnetic properties.'
+%BRANCHFIG ExtrinsicMagneticProperties addnodes=1 parents=1 rankdir='LR' relations=hasProperty edgelabels=1 caption='The extrinsic magnetic properties.'

 %% you may add options to the documentation of a branch:
 %% (default values are listed below)
-%% caption=''      %% will give "Granular Microstructure branch.
+%% caption=''      %% will add a caption below the graph
 %% terminated=1    %% whether the graph should be terminated at leaf nodes
 %% strict_leaves=1 %% whether to strictly exclude leave descendants
 %% width=0px       %% optional figure width